brendan-jarvis/blind75/README.md

 # About

-This repo is used to track my progress doing problem-solving challenges from Blind 75 and Type Challenges.
+This repo is used to track my progress doing programming challenges and learning new languages.

+Includes some Leetcode answers from the Blind 75 list.